kubernetes-sigs/vsphere-csi-driver/tests/e2e/docs/multimaster_cluster_setup.md

 ## Prerequisite

 To run those tests, a multi-master K8S testbed which has more than one master node is required.
 CSI driver must be deployed as a K8S deployment with 1 replica.
-Use manifest file at https://gitlab.eng.vmware.com/hatchway/vsphere-csi-driver/tree/master/manifests/1.14 to deploy CSI driver.

 The following output shows a sample multi-master K8S testbed (with 3 master nodes and 3 worker nodes)